matrix-org/matrix-spec-proposals/proposals/3244-room-version-capabilities.md

 ````

 A new field is added under `room_capabilities`, and for each available room version a list of `string`
-capabilities is provided.
+capabilities are provided.
-The room versions are ordered, if a capabilities is supported by several unstable room version, the latest is the prefered one.
+The room versions are ordered, if a capability is supported by several unstable room versions,
+the latest is the prefered one.

 ## Security considerations